If you intend to fly a glider in real life, you are strongly advised to use these lessons with the guidance of a qualified gliding instructor.

 - Airfields are selected to suit each lesson.
 Some benefit from a level horizon, whereas others benefit from obvious ground features such as mountains or runways.

-The demonstration is best viewed in Condor, where the highest level image quality is available.
-When viewing it outside Condor, the video is best viewed in YouTube in HD in Full Screen mode, to easily see the on-screen messages and instruments during the demonstration.
+The Flight School demonstrations are best viewed in Condor, where the highest level image quality is available.
+When viewing it outside Condor, the video is best viewed in YouTube in HD or 2K in Full Screen mode, to easily see the messages and instruments during the demonstration.
 Use view, pause and rewind as needed to grasp the content and timing of the messages displayed, and other features that may help, such as the location of the airfield, then focus on the action.

 This gives you the information you need to start the exercise in the way it is intended.
 So for instance, trim setting for the intended speed, or whether the airbrakes should be opened or the undercarriage down (sometimes Condor forgets to include these settings at the start of the lesson).